premsagary/Docker/Images.md

 ## Inspect Images

-     If you want to more about the image yoou can use this command, output will be in JSON. docker inspect IMAGE ID / REPOSITORY:TAG
+     If you want to know more about the image you can use this command, output will be in JSON. docker inspect IMAGE ID / REPOSITORY:TAG
      prems-MacBook-Air:~ root# docker inspect nginx:latest
      [